tmorse305/udi-mqtt-pg3x/README.md

 ### Notes

 This BETA version has added a DIMMER module and expanded ANALOG to include A0, Temperature, Illuminance, Range, pH and MQX.
 "Query" may not work!

-Please report any problems on the UDI user forum.
+Note: The dimmer uses hint = [4,17,0,0] to emulate a ZWave dimmer in Google Home commands Please report any problems on the UDI user forum.

 Thanks and good luck.